 In your display and security settings, you can set your device to lock itself after a certain amount of inactivity.
 You can also write a custom message that displays on the locked screen.

 If you forget your password, it can't be recovered.
 BlackBerry recommends that you back up your data regularly.
 By default, for security reasons your device data is deleted when an incorrect password is entered ten times.

 If you associate your device with your organization's network, your administrator might turn on BlackBerry Balance technology.
 BlackBerry Balance is designed to separate and secure areas of your device as work-only or personal-only.

 Your administrator may require you to set a work space password to protect files, apps, and data associated with your organization, such as your work email account.
 You can use the same password for both your work space and device.

 If you enter your work space password more than the allowed number of times, your work space and the contents within it are deleted.
 You can reduce or increase the number of allowed work password attempts in your Balance settings.

-To use a SIM card from another service provider, for example, if you’re travelling and want to use a local service provider’s network, you can request unlock codes (MEP codes) from your current service provider, and change the Phone Network Lock settings for your SIM card.
+To use a micro SIM card from another service provider, for example, if you’re travelling and want to use a local service provider’s network, you can request unlock codes (MEP codes) from your current service provider, and change the Phone Network Lock settings for your micro SIM card.

-If you exceed the number of allowed attempts to enter an unlock code, your SIM card will allow emergency calls only.
+If you exceed the number of allowed attempts to enter an unlock code, your micro SIM card will allow emergency calls only.
 For assistance, you can contact your service provider.